madeleinemjk/just-eat-just-meet/README.md

 # Just Eat?
 Just Meet!
+## NOT AFFILIATED WITH OR ENDORSED BY JUST EAT
+## BrainStation Industry Project June 2021 Technology Winner
 Guests running late but you want to order now?
 Everyone fighting over a single phone to pick from the menu?
 Fix that problem with this new feature!

 ## Worried about the wait?
 Let us take that off your plate!